sales@prismecs.com 1 888 PRISMEC

 Blogpost

-And see the potential for these technologies to help the economy grow.
-Governments, companies, and individuals are reshaping the economy by investing in these technologies.
-The Energy Information Administration expects renewable deployment to increase by 17% to 42 GW in 2024.
-And accounts for almost a quarter of electricity generation.
-(Deloitte)
+And see the potential for these technologies to help drive economic growth.
+Nations, companies, and individuals are reshaping the economy by investing in these clean energy technologies.
+The Energy Information Administration expects renewable energy deployment to increase by 17% to 42 GW in 2024.
+This will account for almost a quarter of electricity generation (Deloitte).

 Job Creation and Economic Development

-One of the most immediate and tangible economic impacts of investing in it is job creation.
+One of the most immediate and tangible economic impacts of investing in renewable energy is job creation.
 This energy sector is labor-intensive.
 It requires a wide range of skills for tasks such as manufacturing, installation, maintenance, and management.
 This creates significant employment opportunities across various skill levels and sectors.

 Direct Employment

-Jobs include manufacturing solar panels, wind turbines, and related equipment.
-Additionally, there are roles in the installation and maintenance of these technologies.
-The International Energy Agency (IEA) says the energy sector had over 14 million workers worldwide in 2024.
+Solar panel manufacturing and installation are key areas that provide employment.
+As solar technologies continue to advance, the demand for workers to produce and install these systems increases.
+The International Energy Agency (IEA) reports that the energy sector employed over 14 million workers worldwide in 2024.
 The solar and wind industries were the biggest employers.

 Indirect Employment